-Flomax (Tamsulosin) is a prescription drug that is in the category of alpha-blockers.
+Flomax (Tamsulosin) is a prescription drug that falls in the category of alpha-blockers.
 This means that they antagonize the alpha-adrenergic part of the nervous system.

 About 14 million men in the US and 30 million in the world have symptoms of this health problem that affects their quality of life.

-With a proactive approach, the successful management of this health condition is entirely possible.
+With a proactive approach, this condition can be successfully managed.

 However, while doctors prescribe the drug Flomax more often than any other drug for the prostate, it can have a number of adverse side effects, including erectile dysfunction, incontinence, and even sudden loss of consciousness.

-Luckily, there are natural Flomax alternatives, which we will discuss in this article.
+Luckily, there are several natural Flomax alternatives, which we will discuss in this article.

 What is Flomax?